 by Joanna Lovinger

-Finding a therapist isn’t easy.
+Finding a good therapist isn’t easy.
 Even with websites that do the matching for you, there are still many factors to consider.
-You’re realizing that your way of thinking/feeling hasn’t been working for you.
+You realize that your way of thinking or feeling hasn’t been working for you.
 You want a change, even if it means asking a stranger for help.
 But which stranger?
 It must be someone you like well enough.
 Someone you can trust with your secrets, and whom you think can help you.
-Plus there’s location, fee, insurance panels, and the quality of the waiting room magazines to take into consideration.
+Plus there is location, fee, insurance panels, and the quality of the waiting room magazines to take into consideration.
 If you’ve never been in therapy before, you’re probably dizzy with questions and concerns.
-It may feel like entering a new frontier each time you seek a new therapist, even if you’ve benefitted from therapy in the past.
+It may feel like entering a new frontier each time you seek a new therapist, even if you’ve benefited from therapy in the past.
 But the process isn’t entirely unfamiliar.
 In many ways, finding a therapist is like dating.

 Others may find the following a scandalous suggestion, but if you can afford it, consider seeing a few different people and trying to find the best match.
 Not indefinitely–that would be confusing for you and unethical for them.
 But consider meeting up with maybe two or three different people, just once.
-Then check with yourself after each meeting: Was the conversation labored or effortless?
+Evaluate your mental health and check in with yourself after each meeting: was the conversation labored or effortless?
 How do you feel about them?
 More importantly, how do you feel about yourself?
 Are you hopeful for how things between you might progress?

 Let’s start with the obvious, which should go without saying, but surprisingly doesn’t.
-Traditional talk therapy DOES NOT involve physical intimacy of any kind.
+Traditional talk therapy does not involve physical intimacy of any kind.
+A therapist/client relationship differs greatly from romantic relationships in this aspect.
 Many therapists try to avoid even handshakes and hugs.
 We’re generally fine with high fives.
-And most of us won’t recoil in horror if you try to hug us, but it’s not something we’re likely to initiate.
-Anything beyond that - any intimate touching - is illegal, unethical, and damaging for the client.
-So finding the right therapist has absolutely nothing to do with dating there.
+And most of us won’t recoil in horror if clients try to hug us, but it’s not something we’re likely to initiate.
+Anything beyond that, any intimate touching or sexual behavior, is illegal, unethical, and damaging for the client’s mental health.

 The other way that finding a therapist is different from dating involves payment for services rendered.
-So even though the topics of discussion are intimate, the two of you aren’t friends, family, or lovers.
-One of you is paying the other for a service, clear and simple.
+So even though the topics of discussion in these therapy sessions are intimate, the two of you aren’t friends, family, or lovers.
+One of you is paying the other for service.
 And the service provider has regulations about late cancellations and bounced checks that might come across as more than a little rigid in the dating world.
-There are limits placed on how much contact you can have between sessions.
-The conversation is completely lop-sided, with the client sharing almost exclusively and the provider listening without disclosing.
+There are limits placed on how many contacts you can have between sessions.
+The conversation is completely lop-sided with the client sharing almost exclusively and the provider listening without disclosing.
 In fact, the therapist/client relationship is so stilted and unbalanced, if you passed each other in the aisle at Trader Joe’s, you’d probably both look the other way.